hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 by a new writer.
 Similarly, new readers might read fields of the classes available in the data, when they try to read data serialized by an old writer.

-Assume that the two versions of the following Employee class lives in the cluster.
+Assume that the two versions of the following Employee class live in the cluster.

 ```js
 class Employee {